 Understanding the importance of cash flow is essential to help you move past the “pay check to pay check” mentality.
 You know that feeling of when there is just not enough money to see you through the month?
 Well that’s something that can be sorted out by fixing your cash flow.
 It’s not necessarily easy, but it’s so worth it!

-See this simple image above.
+Take a look at the image.
 If you have lots of debt you’ll inevitably be using your current months salary to pay for past expenses which almost makes it obvious that you won’t have enough money for the current month.

 If however you don’t have debt and can use your full months salary for the current month you’ll generally find that you even have money left that you can save towards the next month.